DanKamNdi/news-todayy-app/README.md

 # News Todayy

 News Todayy is a modern, responsive web application built with Next.js that provides users with up-to-date news from various categories.
-It features user authentication and a sleek, user-friendly interface.
+It features user authentication and a sleek, user-friendly interface. \
+To view the live project visit "https://news-todayy-app.vercel.app/"

 ## Features